g-orgo/bot-messagecatcher/README.md

 	},
 	identity: {
 		username: '<YOUR_BOT_USERNAME>',
-		password: '<YOUR_OAUTH_TOKEN>'  // And yes, you need to mantain the "oauth:"
+		password: '<YOUR_OAUTH_TOKEN>'  // And yes, you need to mantain the "oauth:".
 	},
-	channels: [ 'my_name' ]  // As you can see at my index.js file i opted for use a variable here, but it fits too });
+	channels: [ '<YOUR_CHANNEL_NAME>' ]  // As you can see at my index.js file i opted for use a variable here, but it works too.
+});

 client.connect();